 One consequence of the Gulf War that I think has not been fully thought through in some circles is the question of casualties.
-The casualty rates of the Second World War and Vietnam would no longer be accepted.
+The casualty rates of World War II and Vietnam would no longer be accepted.
 But equally, the Gulf may have created unrealistically low expectations.
 We lost 148 people to enemy action, and there is now a belief among some that we can always contain our losses like that.
 It's dangerous to think in those terms.